Mamba (film): Plot

-Helen (played by Eleanor Boardman), like most daughters who marry wealthy villains in melodramas, does so to save her father from ruin.
+Helen, like most daughters who marry wealthy villains in melodramas, does so to save her father from ruin.
 There is a flash of the wedding and soon Helen and her ignoble husband are seen aboard the steamship bound for East Africa.
 On the same vessel is Karl von Reiden, the officer who is to take charge of the Neu Posen post.
 He is not averse to a little flirtation with a beautiful woman and therefore when Helen goes out on deck to avoid Bolte, Karl succeeds in meeting her.
 These scenes are fairly well filmed and the color effects are capital.
-Karl, played by Ralph Forbes, is a handsome fellow.
+Karl, is a handsome fellow.
 So soon as he knows that Bolte is Helen's husband he realizes that the marriage is not to her liking.
 Later these passengers are on the river boat, and when that craft reaches Neu Posen.
 Bolte stands on the aft deck hoping to make all the German officers envious of his attractive bride.
 He later gives a feast and takes good care to make a show of his wealth, even to having a procession of natives carrying the viands.

 A visit from a native woman interrupts the proceedings, and in a subsequent passage Bolte, enraged with his wife, is about to flog her with a whip when Karl comes to the rescue.
 All this happens just prior to the World War, and in the closing chapters word is received by both the Germans and the British that hostilities have been declared.
 Bolte, the snake, believes that money can buy his freedom from military service, but soon he learns otherwise.
 He is compelled to don a uniform and then decides to run away.
 His end is sudden, for he fires at one group of natives without knowing that others are behind him.
 They know something about Bolte and his pleas for his life fall on deaf ears.
 There follow episodes in which Karl goes to the rescue of Helen and others, who are in danger of an attack by the natives.
 These are pictured with due attention for red blood on the hero's shirt.
 It seems that the Britishers might have been more solicitous about Karl's wounds, but all the British commandant says when he comes up to Karl is to ask him whether he will have another Piccadilly cigarette.